modir/using-laminas-framework-book/version2/docs/doctrine.md

 be loading very slowly.
 Also, it would be very inconvenient to scroll the page to read all posts.
 In this situation, *pagination* would help.

-I> *Pagination* is when you divide your results into pages and navigate through pages by clicking page I> number links on pagination widget.
+> *Pagination* is when you divide your results into pages and navigate through pages by clicking page
+> number links on pagination widget.

 An example of pagination widget styled with Twitter Bootstrap is presented below: